 This committee shall collect all nominations for annual awards and select winners (with committee members).
-Awards include SBBA Award of Excellence and Achievement Award.
+Awards include SBBA Award of Excellence, Achievement Award and Hall of Fame.

 Section 4 - Budget and Finance Committee

-This committee shall recommend investment opportunities for SBBA treasury and prepare a draft budget for the following year and present it at the fall membership meeting.
-The final budget shall be approved at the first Board of Director's meeting of each new-year.
+This committee shall recommend investment opportunities for SBBA treasury and prepare-a budget: The final budget shall be approved at the first Board of Director's meeting of each new year.
 The Vice President shall chair this committee.

 Section 5 - Auction

 This committee shall secure items for auction during the annual fall meeting.
-It shall encourage buyers and bidders and arrange for the collection of money, sale order, auctioneer, etc.
+It shall encourage buyers and bidders and arrange for the collection of money, sale order, and auctioneer.

 Section 6 - By-Laws